someear9h/Pandas/README.md

-# Face-Recognition-Model
-This is a data science and machine learning model which can recognise the face of a person.
+This is where i leanred pandas